 - Stakeholder communication throughout the broadening supply chain

-- A surge in returns and delivery rejections
+- A surge in returns and delivery rejections (necessitating reverse logistics)

-How can you improve outbound logistics?
+How can you improve the outbound logistics process?

 Strong partner relationships

 Strong relationships with supply chain partners are as crucial for efficient outbound logistics as they are for inbound logistics.
 Reliable partnerships help to keep workflows running smoothly and communication transparent.
-Operations carry out as planned, and systems can adjust and respond to changes quickly when needed.

 Strengthen delivery systems with data

 Transportation management systems (TMS) don’t just help automate and streamline delivery processes.
-The technology collects data over time that can inform ways to improve operational efficiency, cost-effectiveness and scalability.
+The technology collects data over time that can inform ways to improve operational efficiency, cost-effectiveness, and scalability.